Building forests from phosphogypsum

 Phosphogypsum is a powdery gypsum byproduct of the phosphate fertilizer production process.
-Huge piles of the material, known as gypstacks, are found at phosphate sites worldwide.
-Considering Nutrien is one of the world's major producers of phosphate fertilizer, this also includes our facilities.
+Huge piles of the material, known as gypstacks, are found at phosphate sites worldwide, including Nutrien’s.

 Typically, gypstack reclamation involves contouring the piles, covering them with soil and seeding them to a grass mixture.
 But a few years ago, a Nutrien environmental scientist wondered about taking reclamation one step further and planting trees instead.

-Since then, concentrated tree plantations have been established on about 20 hectares of phosphogypsum at Nutrien's Fort Saskatchewan, Alberta site to date, and the project has been selected as a finalist for a prestigious Alberta Emerald Award in each of the last two years.
+Since then, concentrated tree plantations have been established on about 20 hectares of phosphogypsum at Nutrien's Fort Saskatchewan, Alberta, Canada site to date.

 Since launching the reclamation initiative, Connie quickly discovered that flowers, vegetables, berries, various shrubs, squash and pumpkins all grow very well on the gypsum stack.
-These growing forests also attract a variety of wildlife by creating a habitat for deer, foxes, hares and various rodents and birds.
+These growing forests also attract a variety of wildlife, including deer, coyotes, foxes, hares, various rodents and birds.